chideraemmanuel/gadget-store-ecommerce/README.md

 This repository contains the code for Gadget Store, a fake e-commerce web application.
 It interacts with two other components of the project:

-- [Backend API](https://github.com/chideraemmanuel/gadget-store-api): Responsible for handling product data retrieval and user session management.
+- [Gadget Store API](https://github.com/chideraemmanuel/gadget-store-api): Responsible for handling product data retrieval and user session management.
-- [Admin Dashboard](https://github.com/chideraemmanuel/gadget-store-admin): Allows administrators to manage products, orders, and user data.
+- [Gadget Store Admin Dashboard](https://github.com/chideraemmanuel/gadget-store-admin): Allows administrators to manage products, orders, and user data.

 This document is intended to provide an overview of the project, the technologies used, and brief explanations of the major features of the application.